Assess impact before academic citations accrue

 Incorporate both academic and social metrics

 Reflect changing influence of a work over time

-ALMs track the reach, use and reuse of research outcomes – from articles and figures to datasets and code – to help guide understanding of a work’s influence
+Altmetrics track the reach, use, and reuse of research outcomes – from articles and figures to datasets and code – to help guide understanding of a work’s influence

 Communicate Your Impact

-Feature ALMs on your public profile pages (lab website, personal blog, ResearchGate, Academia.edu, LinkedIn) to tell your article’s story to those who are interested in your work.
+Feature your article’s metrics on your public profile pages (lab website, personal blog, ResearchGate, Academia.edu, LinkedIn) to tell your article’s story to those who are interested in your work.

 Let Your Funders Know